 Research Description & Biography

 I received my BS in chemistry from Fordham University in 1969, an MS in organic chemistry from the University of Alaska in 1971 and a PhD in Biochemistry from the University of Alaska in 1977.
 I served as a lieutenant in the U.S. Navy from 1971-1973.
-After several years of research at Boston University, the Roche Institute of Molecular Biology, the University of Texas and Harvard Medical School, I returned to the University of Alaska where I currently serve as Associate Dean of the College of Natural Science and Mathematics, UAF’ Graduate Dean and now as Director of UAF’s Resilience and Adaptation Program.
+After several years of research at Boston University, the Roche Institute of Molecular Biology, the University of Texas and Harvard Medical School, I returned to the University of Alaska where I served as Associate Dean of the College of Natural Science and Mathematics, UAF’ Graduate Dean and now as Director of UAF’s Resilience and Adaptation Program.

 Since the Exxon Valdez oil spill, I have broadened my research activity from protein structure into the area of wildlife and human environmental health.
 The oil spill focused my attention on the need to develop biomarkers to monitor and assess the health of wildlife populations.
 These studies demonstrated that chronic exposure could be measured biochemically in mammals not only showing damage to a resource, but also demonstrating recovery of the ecosystem.
 Biomarkers in human health research led my research group back to wildlife and fish, but this time I focused on mercury exposure to humans from the fish that Alaskans consume.
 My work on mercury in subsistence food has been used by policy makers on the national level and allows me to involve undergraduate students in research and discuss issues of environmental ethics and justice.

 Currently I am working on the question of how the central nervous system protects itself from these contaminants, especially considering the extreme environment of the Arctic.
-My group has observed a significant variation in melatonin levels in Alaskans and has demonstrated that melatonin can reduce free radical damage which has major implications for the prevention and treatment of stroke.
-Current research projects also include developing a dog model as a sentinel species for the arctic and a mouse model to determine the effects of mercury and arsenic on neurogenesis.
+My group has additionally observed a significant variation in melatonin levels in Alaskans and has demonstrated that melatonin can reduce free radical damage which has major implications for the prevention and treatment of stroke.
+Current research projects also include developing a dog model as a sentinel species for the arctic and a model to determine the effects of mercury on vascular disease and diabetes.

-I am the principal investigator for the Alaska Special Neuroscience Research Program or SNRP.
-This one million dollar per year research program funded by the National Institute of Health provides neuroscience research dollars to several UAF investigators and offers one of the best approaches to recruiting minority students in the area of health care and biomedical research.
+I was the principal investigator for the Alaska Special Neuroscience Research Program or SNRP.
+This research program, funded by the National Institutes of Health, provided neuroscience research dollars to several UAF investigators and offered one of the best approaches to recruiting underserved students in the area of health care and biomedical research.

 Lawrence K. Duffy